 The path to a permanent pain pump involves two distinct phases.

-Phase 1: The Trial
+Step 1: The Trial Phase

 The trial phase involves temporary delivery of intrathecal medication, usually through a catheter placed in the office or a procedure room.
 Over several days, you and your care team monitor your pain levels, side effects, and functional status.
 If you achieve at least 50 percent pain reduction and tolerate the medication well, you are considered a strong candidate for permanent implantation.